CodeWithZishan/coca_cola/README.md

-Here's the updated `README.md` file with a section for a screenshot of your project:
+Here's the updated `README.md` file with the correct path to your screenshot:

 ```markdown
 # Coca-Cola Webpage